 I don’t think this is a problem with the languages I’m using I think its more of a problem with me and the applications I tend to be working on.

-I have no idea why this is but I'm sure that the more experienced programmer could probably shed some light on this.
-I personally think that unless something stretches your ability it will eventually lose it's novelty.
+I’ve no idea why this is but I’m sure more experienced programmers could probably shed some light on this.
+I personally think that unless something stretches your ability it will eventually lose it’s novelty.

 Though, surely as a programmer who loves to program I should be able to entertain myself in almost any application I write but for me this does not seem to be the case.
 I’ve never been one for mental wanking and I would prefer not to start.
 Over complicating an application just to keep it interesting doesn’t appeal to me in the slightest.
 I watch programmers fall into this trap all the time and its sad to see them commit this cardinal sin.
 The worst thing is having to watch them explain their contraption as if it’s a simple solution when it’s obviously a complicated mess of a thing.
 Don’t get me wrong I’ve been guilty of this sin and in quite a few cases been oblivious of it.
 Its almost as bad as the Not Invented Here syndrome so prevalent in our trade.

-I personally think my main problem is that I do not feel as if I am getting any better.
-I look at old applications and where I would normally see a dozen ways to improve it I see two or none.
-I know I've not learnt all there is to know and I know I will never learn all there is to know about this subject so why have I hit this wall.
+I personally think my main problem is that I don’t feel as if I am getting any better.
+I look at old applications and where I would normally see a dozen ways to improve it I see two or none and it’s not because it’s perfect or anywhere close, only a fool would believe so.
+I know I’ve not learned a fraction of what I need to know in my field so why have I hit this wall.
 Have I reached the limits of my ability or is this a normal phenomenon that programmers go through?

-Unfortunately the Open University computing courses are more geared towards popular topics, Java etc in order to attract more students.
-Having done a few of their computing courses I wish I hadn't bothered because I gained more from my own work than I did from the taught courses.
+Unfortunately the Open University computing courses are geared towards popular topics, Java etc in order to attract more students.
+Having done a few of their computing courses I wish I hadn’t bothered because I gained more from my own work than I did from the taught courses.
 I cannot say the same thing about the mathematics though.
-I decided to start mathematics because I knew that whatever I learnt would be applicable regardless of the current fashion or trends in industry.
+I decided to start mathematics because I knew that whatever I learnt would be applicable regardless of the current fashion or trends in industry and it won’t be out of date in a couple of decades.

 Having looked around this for some time I have decided that what I need to do is to start my own computer science program to build on the mathematics I’m doing with the Open University.
 The areas I’m really interested in is how to go about writing my own computer language, compiler, virtual machine etc so I’ve been looking around to see what other universities are doing and what books they are using in this area.